GabrielWest2/GlangInterpreter/README.md

 # Glang Interpreter

-Glang is a custom programming language designed for fun and learning.
+Glang is a custom programming language designed for fun.
 This repository contains an interpreter for Glang and a few example programs to demonstrate its capabilities.

 ## Getting Started